na-na-hi/renget/archive/cpu-lora.md

 I'm just using this section to compile all the questions I've seen and there answers.
 If you have a better answer, please let me know and I'll update!

 **Q:** Can llama.cpp LoRA weights be merged into the base model?
-**A:** Not that I'm aware of.
-There's no technical reason for this, I just don't know how.
-If I had to guess, it's possible you could load the model and the LoRA into llama.cpp, `--export` it, then re-quantize it.
+**A:** Not currently.
+They're working on it.

-**Q:** Can you somehow convert it to gptq?
+**Q:** Can you somehow convert it to GPTQ?
-**A:** Not that I'm aware of at this time.
-I don't think there's a way to undo the conversion to GGML/GGUF, but it might happen one day.
+**A:** No, mostly because of the above reason.

 **Q:** Does this mean that I could use Star Trek episode scripts to fine tune a model for a more accurate Spock with access to his dialogue from said scripts?
-**A:** Yes and no. It depends on the `rank` settings you use, and repitition.
+**A:** Kind of.
+It depends on the `rank` settings you use, and repitition.
 Your Spock card would be more likely to accurately portray Spock, but it wouldn't necessarily be able to recall specific things from the training data.
 What it chooses to remember is mostly random, and training data is not stored verbatim.
 However, if you repeat the same information multiple times (preferably rephrasing it each time), it will be more likely to use and remember those things.
 Think of it like the auto-correct in your phone.
 If you type "We finish each others ", and had it predict the next word, out-of-the-box it would predict "sentences".
 But if you frequently use the word "sandwiches" in that context instead, it detects the pattern and becomes increasingly more likely that it will say "We finish each others sandwiches".
 If you use a higher rank setting, it will be more likely to remember facts from the training data.

 **Q:** Which base model should I use?
 **A:** You generally want to start with the smartest model, or a model that's already close to what you want, and fine-tune in specific behavior.
 The latest llama models are also a good choice.

 **Q:** How do I know it's running?/It looks stuck, is this normal?
 **A:** If the last line looks like the text below, it's running.
 It will just take a while.
 The "eta" gets more accurate after iteration 2 or 3.

 ```
 opt_callback: iter=     0 sched=0.000000 loss=0.000000 dt=1.0ms eta=30.0ms |->
 opt_callback: iter=     1 sched=0.010000 loss=3.457290 dt=00:24:17 eta=11:44:33 |->
 ```

-It can also get stuck on `main: tokenize training data` for quite a while if you have a large data set (>50 MB)
+It can also get stuck on `main: tokenize training data` for quite a while if you have a large data set (>50 MB).

 **Q:** Some of RAM sizes you reported are smaller than the size of the model itself.
 Is that wrong?
 How is it so memory efficient?
 **A:** See [this post](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1714366066).
 It explains it well, and is a good read.